Do any of these sound familiar?

 In any case, you need a light-bulb moment and those never come when you’re in the midst of the storm.

-In discussing “ah ha” moments with instructional design master Bucky Wall (of CAVU Learning Consulting), he shared a big frustration from a previous role:
+In discussing “ah ha” moments with instructional design master Bucky Wall, he shared a big frustration from a previous role:

 Documentation.
 Software companies do not get just how big a hole they dig for themselves when they neglect documentation.
 By far, biggest barrier to quick development of training is the lack of product and process documentation.
 I’m actually surprised that those who have VC angels don’t require more documentation.